What Scuba Diving Panama ACTUALLY Looks Like

 So it seems that the dive is technically possible, but I’m not sure getting a permit nor diving with crocodiles is something people are regularly doing.

-If you've dove the site let me know!
+If you've dived the site let me know!

 ABOUT THE AUTHOR